likicv/usysml-test-cases/test_cases.md

 Every processed element is associated with a Classifier.

-# Test Case #01.004: ‘Part’ element type
+# Test Case #01.004: ‘Part’ element type specification

 ## Description

-A `Part` element may have type.
+A `Part` element may have type specified.

 ## SysML v2 textual notation